Hendrizzzz/Polynomial-Evaluator-CLI-/README.md

-# CLI Polynomial Evaluator
+# CLI midterms.Polynomial Evaluator

 ## Overview
-The Polynomial Evaluator is a program designed to perform various operations on polynomials, including evaluation, addition, subtraction, multiplication, and division.
+The midterms.Polynomial Evaluator is a program designed to perform various operations on polynomials, including evaluation, addition, subtraction, multiplication, and division.
 It also allows users to view a history of operations performed.

 ## Features
 - Evaluate polynomial expressions